privacyportal/privacy-kit/README.md

 Privacy-Kit authorizes users using Privacy Portal's Open Authentication service.
 When a user requests a new alias, a Privacy Portal popup appears allowing users to securely authenticate with [Privacy Portal](https://privacyportal.org) and authorize your application to receive an email alias for the user.

-In order to get a client_id, you must register your website as an OAuth Application on Privacy Portal.
+In order to get a `client_id`, you must register your website as an OAuth Application on Privacy Portal.
 [Learn More](docs/app-registration.md)

 ## Features